-- (i) FOR the nominees named in the proxy to our Board of Directors. - (ii) FOR the proposal to amend our Certificate of Incorporation to increase the number of authorized shares of common stock from 30,000,000 to 75,000,000. - (iii) FOR the proposal to amend out Certificate of Incorporation to increase the number of authorized shares of preferred stock from 5,000,000 to 20,000,000. - (iv) FOR the proposal to approve an amendment to our 2010 Equity Participation Plan (the "Plan") to increase the number of shares of common stock authorized to be issued pursuant to the Plan from 4,250,000 to 10,000,000. - (v) FOR the ratification of the selection of Marcum LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2018. - (vi) FOR the proposal to adjourn the meeting to permit further solicitation of proxies, if necessary or appropriate, if sufficient votes are not represented at the meeting to approve any of the foregoing proposals.
+FOR the nominees named in the proxy to our Board of Directors. (i) FOR the proposal to amend our Certificate of Incorporation to increase the number of authorized shares of common stock from 30,000,000 to (ii) 75,000,000.
+FOR the proposal to amend out Certificate of Incorporation to increase the number of authorized shares of preferred stock from 5,000,000 to (iii) 20,000,000.
+FOR the proposal to approve an amendment to our 2010 Equity Participation Plan (the "Plan") to increase the number of shares of common stock (iv) authorized to be issued pursuant to the Plan from 4,250,000 to 10,000,000.
+FOR the ratification of the selection of Marcum LLP as our independent registered public accounting firm for the fiscal year ending December 31, (v) 2018.
+FOR the proposal to adjourn the meeting to permit further solicitation of proxies, if necessary or appropriate, if sufficient votes are not represented (vi)